esctrionsit/snphub_tutorial/content/Setup/file-formats.md

 ## Metadata File

-In this file, there are at least 3 columns divided by `\t`.
+In this file, there are at least 3 columns seperated by `\t`.
 It is used to gives the user a simpler way to select samples.
-First 3 columns, which are `vcfID`, `AccessionName` and `DisplayName` are **required**, and others are optional. `vcfID` means the id of the sample in the vcf file, `AccessionName` is the simple and easy to remember name for users to input at the browser, and `DisplayName` is the full name that will display in the plot.
-Others columns are optional, to show some other informations that users may need.
+First 3 columns, which are `vcfID`, `AccessionName` and `DisplayName` are **required**, and others are optional. `vcfID` means the id of the sample in the vcf file, `AccessionName` is the simple and easy to remember name for users to input at the browser, and `DisplayName` is the full name that will display in plot.
+Other columns are optional, to show some other informations that users may need.

-It's the **ONLY** file that have header.
+It's the **ONLY** file that have **header**.

-### Example
+**Example**

 ```
 vcfID	AccessionName	DisplayName	Passport	Altitude	MiniCore